itsanmax/commonuicomponents/README.md

-# chrysalis React - webpack based project
+# React UI components - webpack based project

 This project was generated with latest webpack 5 and React dependencies